-- Jugendinfo: organisation providing information and advice for young people, available online (French only, however).
+- Jugendinfo: organization providing information and advice for young people, available online (French only, however).

 Utility and telecommunications services in Luxembourg

-If you encounter a gas, electricity or water emergency (e.g. a leak, power surge or flood), you should contact the general emergency number 112.
+If you encounter a gas, electricity, or water emergency (e.g., leak, power surge, flood), you should contact the general emergency number 112.

 If you have a problem with your water supply, contact Services des Eaux Luxembourg-City at 47 96 25 74.

-For issues with your landline telephone, call POST at 8002 8004 or see online.
+For issues with your landline telephone, call POST Luxembourg at 8002 8004.